How To Automate A Chicken Coop Door Using Micro Linear Actuators

 We're going to focus on two simple ways to accomplish the goal:

-Alternately, you could program the arduino to close the coop door at a specific time, temperature or humidity setting.
-You can also use arduino to automatically dispense chicken food or water or automatically lock a gate that leads into the coop.
-If you love to have complete control, arduino is perfect.
+Alternatively, you could program the Arduino to close the coop door at a specific time, temperature, or humidity setting.
+You can also use Arduino to automatically dispense chicken food or water or automatically lock a gate that leads into the coop.
+If you love to have complete control, Arduino is perfect.

 Mounting The Actuator